-- 1. The established limit for room occupancy is:
+- A. The established limit for rooms are:

-- a.
-Single room is 3 individuals
+- 1. Single room is 3 individuals

-- b.
-Double room is 6 individuals
+- 2. Double room is 6 individuals

-- c.
-Triple room is 9 individuals.
+- 3. Triple room is 9 individuals.

-- 2. Suite area is twice the occupancy of the area (including the resident of the building).
+- B. Suite area is twice the occupancy of the area (including the resident of the building).